slsa-framework/slsa-proposals/0007/README.md

     project strategy, and serve as an escalation point in the event of a disagreement.
     *   These duties are much less frequent than those of a Maintainer.
-    *   We generally **expect an SC Member to also be a Core Maintainer**, or a Subproject Maintainer for a critical subproject, in order to ensure that SC Members are well versed in the project.
+    *   We **expect an SC Member to be well versed in the project**.
+This often means that SC Members are also Core Maintainers, or maintainers of a subproject, but this is not required.
     *   Some Core Maintainers might not be SC Members.
-This may be a stepping stone to becoming an SC Member.
     *   The SC, as a group, are responsible for maintaining the relationship with the SCI WG, which includes:
         *   Facilitating input from SCI WG into SLSA during significant